-By: Emily DeFranco
+by Emily DeFranco

-Photos: E. DeFranco unless otherwise stated
+Photos: E. DeFranco unless stated otherwise

-Walking up the Calle Conde Duque you see what looks like a large block-long building that is clearly much older that those surrounding it.
+Walking up the Calle Conde Duque you see what looks like a large block-long building that is clearly much older than those surrounding it.
 This is because it was built in the 1700’s.
 The salmon colored structure with pail stone on each corner and along the bottom has many entrances that offer brochures and where guards are on hand to give information about upcoming events on the large central patio.

 At number 11 Conde Duque in the University District, this building is now a cultural center for Madrid, the Centro Cultural Conde Duque.
-According to it’s website, Conde Duque, “located between Malasaña, Chamberí, Argüelles and Gran Vía,” is “a meeting point for a public looking for a different vision of culture.”
+According to its website, Conde Duque, “located between Malasaña, Chamberí, Argüelles and Gran Vía,” is “a meeting point for a public looking for a different vision of culture.”

 Late in the year of 1717, Felipe V, the first king of the House of Bourbon of Spain, began the construction of a large building for Royal Guards Corps Barracks, the military elite corps that guard the kings (known as much for their value and wealth as their striking uniforms).
 Felipe V commissioned Madrid architect Pedro de Ribera, “to house 600 guards and 400 horses.”